dbakaj/Acorn/README.md

 # Acorn

-A graphics rendering library made in rust.
+A graphics rendering library made in Rust.

 ## Running the Example